rapidsai/deployment/source/cloud/aws/ecs.md

 **3. Create an EC2 cluster:** In the AWS console, visit the ECS dashboard.
 From the “Clusters” section on the left hand side, click “Create Cluster”.

-Make sure to select an EC 2 Linux + Networking cluster so that we can specify our networking options.
+a.
 Give the cluster a name EX. `rapids-cluster`.

+b.
+For Networking, select the default VPC and all the subnets available in that VPC.

-Change the instance type to one that supports RAPIDS-supported GPUs (see introduction section for list of supported instance types).
-For this example, we will use `p3.2xlarge`, each of which comes with one NVIDIA V100 GPU.
+c.
+Select "Amazon EC2 instances" for the Infrastructure type and configure your settings: "Linux" operating system, choose an instance type that supports RAPIDS-supported GPUs (see introduction section for list of supported instance types).
+For this example, we will use `p3.2xlarge`.
+Finally, select an existing SSH key pair.

-In the networking section, select the default VPC and all the subnets available in that VPC.
+d.
 All other options can be left at defaults.
-You can now click “create” and wait for the cluster creation to complete.
+Review your settings and click on the "Create" button and wait for the cluster creation to complete.

 **4. Create a Dask cluster:**